sous-chefs/docker/README.md

 - `source` - Path to input for the `:import`, `:build` and `:build_if_missing` actions.
 For building, this can be a Dockerfile, a tarball containing a Dockerfile in its root, or a directory containing a Dockerfile.
-For import, this should be a tarball containing Docker formatted image, as generated with `:save`.
+For `:import`, this should be a tarball containing Docker formatted image, as generated with `:save`.
 - `destination` - Path for output from the `:save` action.
 - `force` - A force boolean used in various actions - Defaults to